wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

 sudo zgrep -i "OutOfMemory" /var/log/waves/*
 ```

-If you found `OutOfMemoryError` error and the memory, used by the process (heap) exceedes `maximum heap size`, as described in step 2-4 below, you need to troubleshoot memory leaks.
+If you found `OutOfMemoryError` error and the memory, used by the process (heap) exceeds `maximum heap size`, as described in step 2-4 below, you need to troubleshoot memory leaks.

 ### Detecting memory leaks